For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 What to do if you have issues with your student house

-As of March 2019, you can now sue your landlord if they fail to deal with issues.
+Since March 2019, you can sue your landlord if they fail to deal with issues.
 This includes damp, poor ventilation and problems with the property's water supply.

 But ideally, it shouldn't have to come to that.
 Read our guide to viewing student accommodation to make sure you spot any and all issues in a potential house.
 And, before you sign on the dotted line, check out our list of things to look for in a tenancy agreement.